Triarthrus: Life cycle

 Due to the existence of an excellently preserved deposit in the Frankfurt Shale near Rome, New York State, that suggests an entire population of Triarthrus eatoni was killed and quickly buried, it has been possible to make a plausible reconstruction of its life history.
 After hatching from roughly spherical eggs averaging ~0.2mm in diameter, the small protaspid and early meraspid stages supposedly lived between the plankton in the water column.
 This is derived from the fact that only exuviae of the early stages were found, making clear that they haven't died in the disaster that killed their elders.
-In this phase the larvae probably got dispersed over large areas.
+In this phase the larvae probably dispersed over large areas.
 After a few months, at about 2mm long T. eatoni started living at the sea floor.
 Here, it must have fed by filtering suspended food particles, probably comparable to the trunk limb filter-feeding Cephalocarida and Branchiopoda.
 The exoskeletons fall into five size categories, suggesting that T. eatoni had a distinct breeding season, likely annually, as is the case in almost all extant crustaceans (although some amphipods have two breeding periods per year).
 It could live through at least four breeding seasons, and at that age reach approximately 4 cm in length.